CODAIT/stocator/README.md

 If not modified, the default value of `mapreduce.fileoutputcommitter.marksuccessfuljobs` is `true`.

 ## Configuration keys
-Stocator uses configuration keys that can be configured via `core-site.xml` or provided in run time without using `core-sites.xml`.
+Stocator uses configuration keys that can be configured via spark's `conf/core-site.xml` or provided in run time without using `core-site.xml`.
 To provide keys in run time use SparkContext variable with

 	sc.hadoopConfiguration.set("KEY","VALUE")

-For usage with `core-sites.xml`, see the configuration template located under `conf/core-site.xml.template`.
+For usage with `core-site.xml`, see the configuration template located under `conf/core-site.xml.template`.

 ## Stocator and IBM Cloud Object Storage (COS)